 Please feel free to help us get the word out about the survey and Twitter chat!
 Included below are tweet examples you could share with your followers.

 Join @UNWomenLA @GreenOurWalls & @SlowStreet on Thursday January 11, 2018 for #urbandesign4women Twitter chat!
 Let’s discuss how we can make our communities safer for women and girls.

 Exciting news today, Slow Streets has officially been incorporated!
 We look forward to proudly serving cities to develop communities, transportation networks and street designs that are focused on people and their everyday experience.
 For more information please do not hesitate to contact Slow Streets at email@example.com.
 We look forward to hearing about your dreams.

 Darren Proulx P.Eng M.Urb – Managing Principal and Founder

 Slow Streets Public Life Observations and Design Consulting

-Slow Streets offers public life behavioural observation research and street design consulting.
+Slow Streets offers public life behavioural observation and street design consultation firm.
 Working with Slow Streets is a great investment because not only would you benefit from the expertise from an experienced city planning engineer but you would receive high quality and results-driven customer oriented service.
 Working with Slow Streets is critical for vibrant, economically sustainable cities because you will see an increase in the return on your investment such as increased rates of cycling, walking and transit, improved retail business success and improved public spaces.

 Now that the Edmonton Election is underway, a critical conversation that should be discussed is how to make the city financially sustainable.
 Currently the city is approving large swathes of low density single family housing developments past the Anthony Henday.
 Is this a financially sustainable strategy for the city to be pursuing?